convox/convox/docs/reference/cli/login.md

 ## login

-Authenticate your CLI with a Rack or Console installation
+Authenticate your CLI with a Console installation

 ### Usage